In a Tidal Wave of Mystery: Critical reception

 Matt Collar of AllMusic wrote a positive review of In a Tidal Wave of Mystery, describing it as an "infectious mix of synth-heavy dance pop" and drawing comparisons to American rock group MGMT and Italian musician Giorgio Moroder.
-Chloe Ravat of Gigwise wrote that Merchant and Simonian's "[jingle-writing] skills have been successfully transferred to their debut LP", opining that "[they] are damn sure on how to write a good electro pop song."
-Ravat, however, felt that its tracks, while good, did not contain "enough individuality in them to distinguish one from the others or stop each blurring into the next", ultimately describing the album as a whole as "good background listening for a lazy summer's day spent on a picnic blanket, [but] a little too late in the year."
+Chloe Ravat of Gigwise wrote that Merchant and Simonian "are damn sure on how to write a good electro pop song."
 Chuck Arnold of People wrote: "With its buoyant synth-pop sheen, 'Safe and Sound,' the hit single that opens this disc, is bound to be one of the songs of summer.
 And this new duo keep the hooks coming on tracks like 'I Sold My Bed but Not My Stereo.'"

 Track listing

 All songs written and produced by Ryan Merchant and Sebu Simonian, except where noted.

-The iTunes version of the deluxe edition of the album omits "Nothing Compares 2 U."

 Personnel

 Credits for In a Tidal Wave of Mystery adapted from album liner notes.